Last updated on May 13th, 2023.

 The Glen is a popular tourist destination thanks to the Sustrans Route 7 which offers a superb cycle and walking route through the glen, where stunning views are on offer from Loch Earn to the Glen Ogle railway viaduct and beyond.

-Discover this bewitching glen and its surrounding landscape in this guide which includes an overview of the route between Loch Earn and the Falls of Dochart, as well as immersive 360° photos and handy visiting tips.
+Discover this bewitching glen and its surrounding landscape in this guide which includes an overview of the route between Loch Earn and the Falls of Dochart, as well as tourist information and handy visiting tips.

 1: This is a truly beautiful part of Scotland that’s relatively quiet and tourist-free, even though it’s located just 45 minutes from Stirling.